 The fronds of this fern resemble holly leaves with serrated, sharp-tipped leaves, hence, its common name.
 The fronds are leathery and glossy, dark green.
 The holly fern has a unique shape with the fronds arching gracefully as they grow outward from the middle, creating a vase shape.
 The Holly fern grows in a mound that reaches about one to two feet high and two to three feet wide.
-These plants are deer and rabbit resistant.
-These ferns are great additions to your garden.
+These plants are deer and rabbit resistant. your Christmas decorating.

+"Only spread a fern frond over a man's head and worldly cares are cast out, and freedom and beauty and peace come in"-John Muir on outdoor Christmas plants and specifically ferns, Christmas ferns and Holly ferns.
+Let us begin with the Christmas fern.
+Let me preface by saying that this fern is under planted and under used in the landscape.
+Christmas fern is very easy to establish and grow.
+They are also great to use in Christmas arrangements, These ferns are great additions to your garden.
 They provide interest year-round but particularly in the winter.
-They are must have additions to use in your Christmas decorating.

-"Only spread a fern frond over a man's head and worldly cares are cast out, and freedom and beauty and peace come in"- John Muir With this being the Christmas season, I would like to wish each of you a Merry Christmas 2017 and a Happy, Healthy, and Joyous New Year 2018!
+They are must have additions to use in With this being the Christmas season, I would like to wish each of you a Merry Christmas 2017 and a Happy, Healthy, and Joyous New Year 2018!
 "I bring you good tidings of great joy, which shall be to all people, for unto you is born this day in the city of David, a Savior which is Christ the Lord."
-Luke 2:10-11

-RE-BATH®

-2808 Sutherland Avenue Knoxville, TN 37919 865-240-4351
+Luke 2:10-11 RE•BATH° 2808 Sutherland Avenue Knoxville, TN 37919 865-240-4351 www.rebath.com/knoxville \$300 Your full ReBath system Restrictions apply.

-www. rebath.com/knoxville

-\$300 OFF

-Your full ReBath system

-\Restrictions apply.
 Not valid with any other offer.

-Call Re-Bath

-today at

-865-240-4351

-to get the walk

-in shower of
+Call Re-Bath today at 865-240-4351 to get the walk in shower of your dreams!

-your dreams!